Uplogix/docs/control-center-user-guide/managing-the-control-center/server-settings.md

 	* out of sync
 	* in sync
 * License Support - Lists the number of systems and virtual ports allowed by the currently installed license.
-* (**v5.5.1** or later) Terminal Launch - Denotes file type used for [Uplogix Terminal App](https://uplogix.com/docs/control-center-user-guide/applet/terminal-app "Uplogix Terminal App").
+* (**v5.5.1** or later) Terminal Launch - Denotes file type used for [Uplogix Terminal App](https://uplogix.com/docs/control-center-user-guide/applet/terminal-app "Uplogix Terminal App")

 # Basic Settings